ameliawong1/Recipe-Rating-Analysis/README.md

 | `'ingredients'`    | Text for recipe ingredients                                                                                                                                                                       |
 | `'n_ingredients'`  | Number of ingredients in recipe                                                                                                                                                                   |

+The following chart explains each of the 5 columns in the `interactions` dataset, which includes 731,927 rows that correspond to 731,927 reviews left on recipes.

 | Column        | Description         |
 | :------------ | :------------------ |